udevbe/greenfield/docs/pages/design/index.md

 The build output can be found inside the `dist` folder.

+## Usage

-The Compositor Proxy requires an implementation in order to run, a basic one is provided by the [Compositor Proxy CLI](#compositor-proxy-cli).
+The Compositor Proxy is just a library requires an implementation in order to run, a basic one is provided by the [Compositor Proxy CLI](#compositor-proxy-cli).

 ## High level technical